rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

    :align: center

-The next screen is summary view of all parameters entered in the previous screens.
+The next screen is a summary view of all parameters entered in the previous steps.

 .. image:: /images/interface/docker-based-rock-ons/plex_verify.png
    :width: 100%
    :align: center

-Now check that the entered details are correct before selecting **Submit**.
+Check that the entered details are correct before selecting **Submit**.

-Closing the resulting simple *Installation is in progress* dialog and we have:-
+Closing the resulting simple *Installation is in progress* dialog and we the installation progress is shown:

 .. image:: /images/interface/docker-based-rock-ons/plex_installing.png
    :width: 100%
    :align: center

-and a few minutes later depending on internet and machine speed:-
+and a few minutes later depending on internet and machine speed:

 **The Plex Media Server Rock-on is ON**